frctl/fractal.build/docs/guide/14-integration/02-production.md

 ---
-label: Moving into production
+label: Integrating into production
-title: Moving into production
+title: Integrating into production
 ---

 It is often desirable to have some form of integration between your component library and your production site or application.